 Certain dietary factors will influence your joint performance.
 For a start, you should avoid eating anything that is inflammatory, especially foods that are known to be troublesome for you.
 Again, learn to listen to your body.
 If certain foods or drinks routinely make your guts or joints feel bad, be suspicious of them.
 Maybe try avoiding foods that are known to be problematic until you feel better.
 Fragments of the gliadin protein in gluten (wheat, barley, rye, and possibly oats) and the casein protein from dairy products are famously hard to digest, and become inflammatory if taken up by the bloodstream.
 I’ve read that too much oxalic acid from, say, lots of rhubarb and spinach, can exacerbate joint trouble too.

 Most foods will be harmless if your gut lining is intact, so consider looking into the causes of a leaky gut.
-For starters, have a break from alcohol and sugar and take in some probiotics (good bacteria) in some form.
+For starters, have a break from alcohol and sugar, add fibre, and take in some probiotics (good bacteria) in some form.
 Talk to your doctor about some time out from those ‘non steroidal anti-inflammatory’ drugs I mentioned earlier that you might be on, which includes aspirin by the way (use them in brief bursts for emergencies only if possible, but don't just drop medication on a whim if you've got other conditions that they might be assisting).
 Go on a bit of a detox or health kick for a while!
 It might hurt more at first as your chemical props are removed, but when your gut starts to heal, who knows what vicious cycle you might break?

 Omega oils, such as those in flax seeds are naturally anti-inflammatory, healing to the gut, and are available pressed and ready to slurp from your health food shop.
 Vitamin E is good too.
 Vitamin C is a known natural anti-inflammatory, as is zinc.
 I keep these supplements in my arsenal ready for use when I feel the twinges setting in.
 The last two perform double duty for helping stave off colds and flu.